Is Project Management Killing Good Products, Teams and Software? - Slashdot

 A good dev should be responsible for their own work and maybe adjacent dependencies, but beyond small teams, you end up needing dedicated folks to coordinate anyway IMHO.

-Doing it mechanically (Score:2)
+Doing it mechanically (Score:3)

 They're trying to reduce everything to statistics and numbers, like Robert McNamara did in Vietnam. [pbs.org]